Vice President, Climate Change

 - Up to 25% of travel time annually.

-- Our Arlington, VA office is officially open.
-Guidance on hybrid or remote work schedules will be discussed during the interview process.
+- Guidance on flexible work arrangements will be shared during the interview process.

 - For the health and safety of our employees, their families, and our community, all US-based Conservation International staff are required to be vaccinated against COVID-19.
 This mandatory vaccine requirement applies to all staff working remotely, in a hybrid work arrangement, and on-site in CI US offices.
-Effective January 4, 2022, new hires will be required to provide proof of full vaccination with a government-approved vaccine as a condition for employment.
+CI follows CDC recommendations for COVID-19 vaccines.
 Requests for reasonable accommodations or exceptions related to medical or religious reasons will be considered.
 Candidates are NOT required to state their COVID-19 vaccine status in their application.

 - Graduate degree in environmental science, climate change, or other relevant fields.